khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 * If the instructor disappears from Zoom (because a tree fell in a forest and restarted all computers in the village), please wait for about 10 minutes.
 It takes my routers about 5 min to restart, so I should be able to be back in this time.
 If you can **self-organize and keep doing something useful** - even better!
 * If Zoom is down and you can't connect - **send your instructor an email**.
 We always have Google Meetings as a back-up option.

+# Weekly Reading Reflection

+The most regular and predictable assignment for this course will be the **weekly reading reflection**, or **weekly question**.
+Every week, after watching the lectures, and reading the materials, I will ask you to think

 # Grading

 This course is graded using a “Specification Grading” system, which was shown to work better than the standard “Point-based” system, both in terms of final results (students learn more!), and student experience (students are more happy).
 The gist here is that each letter grade comes with a certain list of criteria, and it is up to you to pick the level that you want to achieve.